 South African rand slides as coronavirus infection rise dims outlook

-JOHANNESBURG, July 7 (Reuters) - South Africa's rand weakened in early trade on Tuesday as worries over surges in coronavirus infections reactivated investor concerns about the economic impact of the pandemic.
+JOHANNESBURG, July 7 (Reuters) - South Africa's rand weakened on Tuesday as worries over surges in coronavirus infections reactivated investor concerns about the economic impact of the pandemic.

-At 0700 GMT, the rand ZAR=D3 was 0.43% weaker at 17.0875 per dollar from an overnight close of 17.00 in New York as sentiment again swung from optimism to nervousness with investors continuing to assess the COVID-19 impact.

 Deaths from the coronavirus pandemic in India surpassed 20,000 and case numbers increased, with infections in the United States also jumping, dampening global enthusiasm over the easing of lockdowns.